iot2tangle/XDK110-Bosch/http/README.md

 Finally, once the project has been built, connect your XDK110 via USB and click the ***Flash*** button to install the software on the board.
 If everything went fine the XDK110 should now be sending its sensors data to the given destination server.

+### Dealing with the Invalid application error
+Some XDK110 using the 1.1.0 bootloader version produce an invalid application output when the flash process finishes.
+If you get this case, try clicking on the **Boot** button (it should reboot and give the error again) and then click again on **Flash**.
+If you get the error again, repeat the process.
+We don't know why this error is produced and have already informed the XDK110 team at Bosch about it.

 # Setting up the Streams Gateway